inclusive-design/trust-meter/Terms of Reference.md

 ### Roles and Responsibilities

-The committee members shall discuss and determine their roles during their eariest meetings.
+The committee members shall discuss and determine their roles during their earliest meetings.
 Examples of roles include, but are not limited to, chair, note-taker, specification editor(s), and so on.
 The need to create new roles or change roles as time demands shall be decided by the committee as necessary.